P-p-H-d/mlib/README.md

 Compare 'tuple1' to 'tuple2' using only the element element1 as reference.
 This method is created only if the oplist of element1 defines the CMP method.

-##### size\_t name\_hash(const name\_t tuple)

-Return a hash associated to the tuple using all fields defining the HASH method.
-This method is created only if at least one Oplist of the tuple define HASH method.
-You can disable the use of a field for the hash computation of the tuple by disabling the HASH operator of such field ( with HASH(0) in its oplist ), in which case it is coherent to also disable the EQUAL operator too.

-##### int name\_equal\_p(const name\_t tuple1, const name\_t tuple2)

-Return true if 'tuple1' and 'tuple2' are identical for all fields defining the EQUAL method.
-This method is created only if at least one Oplist of the tuple define EQUAL method.
-You can disable the use of a field for the equality of the tuple by disabling the EQUAL operator of such field ( with EQUAL(0) in its oplist )

-##### void name\_get\_str(string\_t str, const name\_t tuple, bool append)

-Generate a formatted string representation of the tuple 'tuple' and set 'str' to this representation (if 'append' is false) or append 'str' with this representation (if 'append' is true).
-This method is only defined if all Oplist define a GET\_STR method.

-##### bool name\_parse\_str(name\_t tuple, const char str[], const char **endp)

-Parse the formatted string 'str' that is assumed to be a string representation of a tuple and set 'tuple' to this representation.
-This method is only defined if all types of the element defines PARSE\_STR & INIT methods itself.
-It returns true if success, false otherwise.
-If endp is not NULL, it sets '*endp' to the pointer of the first character not decoded by the function.

-##### void name\_out\_str(FILE *file, const name\_t tuple)

-Generate a formatted string representation of the tuple 'tuple' and outputs it into the FILE 'file'.
-This method is only defined if all Oplist define a OUT\_STR method.

-##### bool name\_in\_str(name\_t tuple, FILE *file)

-Read from the file 'file' a formatted string representation of a tuple and set 'tuple' to this representation.
-It returns true if success, false otherwise.
-This method is only defined if all Oplist define a IN\_STR method.